Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Can I pursue a modification and list the home at the same time?

-Yes — but running both processes simultaneously without professional management creates real risk of mismanaging both timelines and ending up with neither outcome.
+Yes — but running both processes simultaneously without expert management creates real risk of mismanaging both timelines and ending up with neither outcome.
 Professional coordination is what makes this viable.

 What if I just let the bank foreclose instead of trying to sell?